Briggs-Richardson/Image-Webcam-Manipulation/README.md

 > Important Note

-If you're using Debian / Ubuntu, you can install the package libopencv-dev and you'll be set! sudo apt-get install libopencv-dev
+If you're using Debian / Ubuntu, you can install the package libopencv-dev and you'll be set! <br /> ``sudo apt-get install libopencv-dev``

-If you're using Fedora / similar, you can install the package opencv-devel and you'll be set! sudo dnf install opencv-devel
+If you're using Fedora / similar, you can install the package opencv-devel and you'll be set! <br /> ``sudo dnf install opencv-devel``

 Building and Running
 --------------------